Pandas Merge DataFrames Explained Examples

 3. Pandas Merge DataFrames Examples

-Let’s create two DataFrame’s to demonstrate how merge works?
+Let’s create DataFrames of two to demonstrate how merge works.

 import pandas as pd